 - Performance Management Evaluation Tool (PMET): PMET is used only by client services contractors who are required to self-report contract performance measure data.

 - Child Placing Agencies Pre-Service Training, Modules, and Topics: For contracted licensed Child Placing Agencies, each caregiver must receive a maximum of 35 hours of pre-service training prior to providing direct care services to a child, and prior to home verification or approval of a foster home.
 Pre-service training components are referenced within Minimum Standards.
-Above is a list of pre-service training curriculum, modules and topics covered that is provided to Caregivers by contracted licensed Child Placing Agencies.
+Above is a list of pre-service training curriculum, modules, and topics that are provided to caregivers by contracted licensed Child Placing Agencies.
+Providers may exceed 35 hours of pre-service training based on the needs of the child being placed and whether the child is receiving services including the treatment of emotional disorders, pervasive development disorder, primary medical needs, intellectual and developmental disabilities, or physical disabilities, and whether the child is a victim of human trafficking.

 We appreciate your feedback!
 Send an email to Residential Contracts.